yebigithub/yebigithub.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a Ph.D. student from [Dr. Gota Morota](http://morotalab.org/) 's group in the School of Animal Sciences at [Virginia Polytechnic Institute and State University](https://vt.edu/).
+I am a Ph.D. candidate from [Dr. Gota Morota](http://morotalab.org/) 's group in the School of Animal Sciences at [Virginia Polytechnic Institute and State University](https://vt.edu/).

 My research interests focus on incorporating statistics, machine learning, and bioinformatics into the study of animal and plant genetics in the omics era.